Time-Conditioned Generative Modeling of Object-Centric Representations for Video Decomposition and Prediction: Experiments

-\textbf{Video Recomposition. }An intriguing experiment is to generate 2D images from novel views through cross-combining view representations and attribute presentations of objects (including $\boldsymbol{z}^{\text{bck}}$ and $\boldsymbol{z}^{\text{obj}}$).
-Here is the description how we execute the recomposition in Figure \ref{fig:recomposition}: First, we randomly choose two videos (10 frames); then, take the first 5 frames and the last 5 frames respectively and encode them into the corresponding view representations and object-centric representations; finally, we concatenate two representations from different videos to decode the novel viewpoints.
-Figure \ref{fig:recomposition} demonstrates that representations from different scenes can be well coupled, and the model can generate novel views through recomposition.
-This indirectly proves the correctness of decomposing the two representations.
+\textbf{Video Recomposition.} An intriguing experiment is to generate scene images from novel viewpoints through cross-combining viewpoint representations and object-centric representations of objects (including $\boldsymbol{z}^{\text{bck}}$ and $\boldsymbol{z}^{\text{obj}}$).
+The recomposition is implemented as follows: We randomly choose two videos (each comprises 10 frames) and select the first 5 frames from one video and select the last 5 frames from the other.
+Then, we encode the selected frames into viewpoint representations and object-centric representations.
+Finally, we combine the first five object-centric representations from one video and the last five viewpoint representations from the other frame-wisely to generate the scene images from novel viewpoints.
+Figure \ref{fig:video_prop}(a) demonstrates that disentangled object-centric and viewpoint representations from different scenes can be effectively coupled, based on which the proposed model can generate novel views.

-\textbf{Occlusion Evaluation. } Since only OLCOC in the compared methods processes the occlusion, the qualitative results of CLEVR-COMPLEX are compared in figure \ref{fig:exp_overview} (Left: c,d).
-As the camera rotates counterclockwise around the center, a gray ball is completely occluded behind the green mug in frame 2.
-Our model can reconstruct the complete shape of objects even when the object is completely occluded (i.e. the gray ball in frame 2).
-We evaluate IoU and OOA that respectively assess the quality of reconstructed complete shapes and the accuracy of the estimated pairwise ordering of objects \cite[]{yuan2019generative}.
-Our model clearly outperforms OCLOC, probably because OCLOC samples the pixel-wise shape during the generation, which creates noisy pixels and large shadows.
+\textbf{Occlusion Evaluation.} Among the compared methods, only OCLOC is designed to handle occlusions.
+The comparison results on CLEVR-COMPLEX are visualized in Figure \ref{fig:exp_overview} (c) and (d).
+As the camera moves counterclockwise around the center, a gray ball is completely occluded behind the green mug in the second frame.
+The proposed model can reconstruct the complete shape of an object even it is completely occluded (e.g. the gray ball).
+We evaluate IoU and OOA used in \cite[]{yuan2019generative} that respectively assess the quality of reconstructed complete shapes and the accuracy of the estimated pairwise ordering of objects.
+The proposed model clearly outperforms OCLOC, probably because OCLOC samples the pixel-wise shape during the generation, which produces noisy pixels and large shadows.